How to Calibrate Monitor for Gaming/Photography in Windows 10/11

 3 Best Online Monitor Calibration Tools to use instead

-Once you are done, there are tests that can be taken online to be sure that the monitor is showing you the best quality.
+Once you are done, some tests can be taken online to ensure the monitor shows you the best quality.

-• W4zt screen color test: A website that shows some color gradients for comparisons, some grayscale boxes, and tests for screen gamma as well.
+• W4zt screen color test: A website that shows color gradients for comparisons, some grayscale boxes, and tests for screen gamma.
 This is quick to perform and is great.

-• The Lagom LCD monitor test pages: This is a single-page version that shows you some tests for this purpose on one webpage.
-For this go-to site and perform tests yourself.
+• The Lagom LCD monitor test pages: This single-page version shows you some tests for this purpose on one webpage.
+For this go-to site and, perform tests yourself.

-• Photo Friday: This is a photo-sharing site that comes in free but they also offer a free tool for this.
-The test is shorter than the ones mentioned above but you can use it to see whether you have the correct brightness and contrast for your screen.
+• Photo Friday: This is a photo-sharing site that comes in free but also offers a free tool.
+The test is shorter than the ones mentioned above, but you can use it to see whether your screen has the correct brightness and contrast.

 Your turn

-In this guide, we have highlighted for you how you can calibrate your monitor in Windows 10/11 for better photography colors and gaming.
-I personally recommend you to do this as this also helps your eyes ease.
+In this guide, we have highlighted how to calibrate your monitor in Windows 10/11 for better photography colors and gaming.
+I recommend you do this as this also helps your eyes relax.

 Leave A Reply